glenscheng/BoilerWatch/README.md

 A faster, more robust, and Python version of https://www.coursicle.com/ for Purdue University courses.
 Coursicle monitors course seat availabilities and notifies you when there are open seats, but their free version only allows you to track 1 course and polls every 15 minutes.

 # Features
+- sends you email notifications
+- sends you push notifications using Pushover
+  - Pushover has a 30 day free trial, then $5 one-time purchase
+  - Free 10,000 messages per month before need to upgrade
 - can monitor as many classes are you want
 - can poll as fast or slow as you want
 - can configure to run for as long as you want